atlassian-api/atlassian-python-api/README.rst

 Overall, the **atlassian-python-api** is a useful tool for Python developers who want to work with Atlassian products.
-It is well-documented and actively maintained, and provides a convenient way to access the full range of functionality offered by the Atlassian REST APIs.
+It is well-documented and actively maintained, and provides a convenient way to access the full range of functionality offered by the Atlassian REST APIs and made with love for Atlassian.

 Documentation